1nmy-42nd-KOMBU/GraGraGrana/README.md

 About Software

 1. It often fail to turn corners which consist of black lines.
-2. It wan not able to save people(collect balls).
+2. It was not able to save people(collect balls).
-3. It was not able to deside to turn left or right to avoid a obstacle.
+3. It was not able to decide to turn left or right to avoid a obstacle.

 etc...